Best Fashion Companies To Work For

 7 Things to do this Summer to Boost your Career in Fashion

-If you still do not have a clear idea of what career might be for you, use this summer to understand it.
+If you do not have a clear idea of what career in fashion is right for you, use this summer to understand it.
 So that you will be ready to look directly for job offers that reflect your passions and skills.

 A great tip to understand what fashion job is right for you is to go through the job boards online.
 Also, read as many job descriptions as possible.
-You might not be fascinated by a job title.
+You might not be attracted to a job title at first glance.
 However, when you read the tasks involved in that job, you might discover that it’s actually made for you!
-Reading all the jobs posted online is very useful to understand more about the different roles in fashion.
+Or the opposite — titles like “fashion buyer” or “trend forecaster” might look dreamy on the paper, but you don’t like the tasks assigned in this specific position.
+Therefore, reading all the jobs posted online will help you understand more about the different roles in fashion and which is a better fit for you.

 Take advantage of the summer to learn more about the fashion industry through books.
-Alternate your summer playlist with some fashion and career podcasts.
-Also, read industry websites, watch some fashion documentaries.
-I also recommend to take online courses to boost your resume as well with a certification.
+Alternate your summer playlist with some fashion and career podcasts, read industry websites, and watch fashion documentaries.
+You can also take an online course to learn from industry professionals who can offer you real-world insights and mentorship.

 Do your resume, cover letter, and LinkedIn Profile need a refresh?
 What a better time than summer to finally update them?